top of page

 PERSONAL:

 I was inspired by my Mexican mother to move, dance, and be joyful.
 In her youth, she travelled and performed with the Young Americans and the Kids Next Door; as a young mother, she was involved in our community theater.
 I would go to rehearsals for “Annie”, “Scrooge” or “Oklahoma”, wishing I could be up on stage with her; wishing I could be that bold.
 Her presence is magnetic, her joy for life, immense.
-At six years old, I tried to follow in her footsteps with dance lessons, but I didn’t take to it, so my first foray into physicality was through sports--gymnastics, track & cross country running.
+At six years old, I tried to follow in her footsteps with dance lessons, but I didn’t take to it, so my first foray into physicality was through sports---gymnastics, track & cross country running.
 Eventually I would get into cheerleading and dance, and always, my mama supported me in moving and finding pleasure in my body.

 My Sicilian father stoked my empathic nature, introducing me to radical thinking, spirituality and living a life of compassion.
 A devout Catholic, he would take me with him to offer Communion to the sick and dying.
 The fear of odd smells and sights gave way to feelings of ease when I realized the pleasure these folks would get from me simply offering my tiny hand or a kiss on the cheek.
 When I was 10, my dad joined the Franciscan Friars, and I lived out my childhood around a bevy of “uncles”; I was introduced to community prayer, devotion and service.
 Through my father, the teachings of St. Francis and St. Claire impacted my developing mind and heart, particularly when it came to the poor, mentally ill and marginalized.
 With dad by my side, I was serving coffee and donuts to homeless people on the streets of Las Vegas, communing with schizophrenics, and visiting those suffering from AIDs or addiction in treatment centers, all before I was a teenager.
-I was taught to see humanity in all people, all with essential goodness, all worthy of love, safety and belonging.
+I was taught to see the humanity in all people, all with essential goodness, all worthy of love, safety and belonging.

 At 14, my Papa (Grandpa) took me to Medjugorje, on pilgrimage to a holy site of alleged apparitions of the Virgin Mary.
 It was the 10-year anniversary of the appearances and thousands of people gathered on a hilltop to pray.
 I was beginning to question Catholicism and explore ideas of spirit, but I remember so well the intense sensation of praying with thousands of others.
 Within our own group, we prayed the rosary in seven different languages.
 That experience imprinted me with the palpable and mystical power of communal prayer; the power of collective voice & intentions.

-Driven by these influences and a desire to connect with my own spirit, I set on my own seeking.
+Driven by these influences and a desire to connect with my own spirit, I set out on my own seeking path.
 After graduating high school in 1993, I spent a year in South Africa as an exchange student.
 The country was electric with political newness.
 Nelson Mandela was elected president in the country’s first democratic elections.
 Serendipitously, through a dear friend, I got to meet him.
-That year opened my eyes to native cultures, the injustices that humans are capable of inflicting on one another, AND, to the power of voice and activism.
+That year opened my eyes to indigenous cultures, the injustices that humans are capable of inflicting on one another, AND, to the power of voice and activism.
 It made me feel more connected, and therefore, more responsible to do my part in service to a greater good.
 I returned stateside, attended three years of college, (one in Reno, NV, two in Eugene, OR) and then took another year off to travel through South America on a solo trip.
 Traveling, experiencing other cultures and being in nature continues to (re)direct my life’s focus and purpose.
 It’s influenced the way I treat the Earth, the way I pray, and my understanding of how connected we all are.

 PROFESSIONAL: